bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 separate and linked at runtime.

-* The QRT implementation MUST provide an interface that consumes and produces RTP and RTCP flows (as applicable) with some mechanism to supply the applicable QRT Flow Identifiers for the given RTP session.
+* The QRT implementation MUST provide an interface that consumes and produces RTP and RTCP flows (as applicable).
 RTP and RTCP packets in an RTP flow are expected to be carried with no modification, and thus the QRT implementation should reject RTP/RTCP packets which would not fit wholly within a single `DATAGRAM` frame, as this specification does not permit fragmentation.
 QRT implementations MUST expose the maximum RTP/RTCP packet size permitted for the current network path.

+> **Author's Note:** Future versions of this specification may provide additional guidance on the allocation of QRT Flow Identifiers.

 * The QUIC transport implementation MUST provide an implementation of the {{QUIC-DATAGRAM}}
   extension frame type.
 A single QRT session MUST be the only application using a `DATAGRAM` frame